hhu-bsinfo/dxram/script/compute/README.md

 # Running compute task scripts

 A sample configuration on how to deploy DXRAM with DXCompute, the required MasterSlaveComputeService can be found in the *script/deploy/conf/example/SimpleComputeGroupTest.conf*.
-That config deploys a superpeer, two peers (one master and one slave) and starts a terminal.
+That config deploys a superpeer and two peers (one master and one slave).
 If further slaves are required make sure to extend this configuration script with further DXRAM instances that run as compute slaves.

 A compute task script can deployed to a compute group from the DXRAM terminal using the *comptaskscript* command (see also command usage with *help comptaskscript*).